If you haven’t had a great experience with budgeting or are ready to give budgeting a shot, you’ll want to have a look at the 30-30-30-10 budget rule.

 Necessary Expenses – 30%

-Next, you’ll allocate 30% of your net income to covering your necessary expenses.
+Next, you’ll allocate 30% of your net income to cover your necessary expenses.

 Things like your fixed expenses (most of your bills that have a due date are considered “fixed” expenses) plus any costs that would be considered basic needs would be included in this bucket.